-Castleton University students, alumni, faculty and staff, plus our many supporters share traditions, loyalty and pride.
-All of this, combined with the growth and success of our university has created a demand for products that display the marks, symbols and insignia that are associated with Castleton.
+Castleton University students, alumni, faculty, and staff, plus our many supporters share traditions, loyalty and pride.
+All of this, combined with the growth and success of our university has created a demand for products that display the marks, symbols, and insignia that are associated with Castleton.

 The Castleton licensing program ensures that we market and efficiently manage this demand by assuring that our marks will be appropriately represented on quality products.

-Castleton has established a standard of excellence and a reputation that reaches far beyond the campus and local community.
+Castleton has established a standard of excellence and a reputation that reaches far beyond the campus and the local community.
 The university’s word marks and logos help portray that excellence.
 Castleton has put together this information to help those who desire to use the marks; use them correctly.

 FREQUENTLY ASKED QUESTIONS: